About The Program

 The Colloquium is designed to allow teachers a unique opportunity to fill up the tank before the school year.
-The Colloquium has a variety of courses from which to choose that are in four basic tracks: Math & Science, Writing & Literature, History & Culture, and the Arts.
+The Colloquium offers a variety of courses in four basic tracks: Math & Science, Writing & Literature, History & Culture, and the Arts.

 Our program is intended to provide professional teachers a chance to explore their subject deeply with a diverse group of colleagues at an adult and deep level.
 Each course will use a community approach that involves seminar-style discussion, field trips and outings, and guest speakers to incorporate the many learning partners and resources unique to Santa Fe.

 This isn’t a pedagogical professional development opportunity where we are primarily focused on how to teach.
 This is an opportunity to relearn how to learn and fall in love with learning all over again.
 Course instructors have the expertise to ask the right questions and guide the dialog without a fixed idea of where the course will lead.
 After all, the program should feed all the teachers involved, including those offering courses.